danno-89/Skittles-Website/blueprint.md

 ## Overview

-This project is a simple, framework-less web application that demonstrates the use of modern web technologies, including Web Components, modern CSS, and ES Modules.
-It's designed to be a template for building modern, scalable, and maintainable web applications.
+This project is a modern, framework-less web application for the Sarnia Skittles Club.
+It provides up-to-date information about fixtures, results, league tables, and club news.
+The site uses a consistent and responsive layout across all pages and is deployed via Firebase Hosting.

 ## Style Guide

 ### Typography

-*   **Font:** Outfit (from Google Fonts)
+*   **Font:** 'Outfit' (from Google Fonts) is the primary font for its clean and modern look.

 ### Color Palette